foojingyi/tp/docs/UserGuide.md

 This user guide contains everything that you will need to know about MediBook.
 The information contained in this user guide will be useful to both new and experienced users alike.

 [Section 2.
-Quick start](#2-quick-start) contains information for new users who wish to start using Medibook.
+Quick start](#2-quick-start) contains information for to help you start using Medibook if you are a new user.

 [Section 3.
-Features](#3-features) contains all the details of the the different features that MediBook provides.
-The description and/or sample usage for each feature is provided so that users can easily learn how to use each feature.
+Features](#3-features) contains all the details of the different features that MediBook provides.
+We have provided a description and/or sample usage for each feature so that you can easily learn how to use each feature.

 [Section 4.
-FAQ](#4-faq) provides answers to typical issues which users might have that are not covered in the previous sections.
+FAQ](#4-faq) provides answers to typical issues you might have that are not covered in the previous sections.

 [Section 5.
 Command summary](#5-command-summary) summarizes the format for each command in a table.
-This is particularly useful for users who simply wish to have a quick reference on the correct format for the commands.
+This is particularly useful if you simply wish to have a quick reference on the correct format for the commands.

 --------------------------------------------------------------------------------------------------------------------